Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

 Compare this to the cost of proper WordPress hosting.
 Managed WordPress hosting from a specialist provider typically costs between £15 and £80 per month depending on the plan and provider.
 A year of proper hosting costs between £180 and £960.
 A single WordPress hack, including the staff time to clean it, the downtime, the search engine recovery, and the reputational damage, typically costs significantly more than several years of good hosting.

-When evaluating WordPress website costs over time, it is worth considering that hosting is not just a line item.
+When evaluating WordPress website costs over time, hosting is not just a line item.
 It is a foundation for security, performance, and reliability.
-The real cost of maintaining a WordPress website includes hosting, updates, security monitoring, and the potential costs of recovery from a security incident.
+Securing WordPress properly involves multiple layers, and the hosting environment is the foundation that everything else depends on.

 What Good WordPress Hosting Looks Like